jarvisteach/appJar/README.md

 Installation:
  - Download the ZIP file (click the big green button)
- - Unzip it, and rename it from rwbatools-master to rwbatools
+ - Unzip it, and rename it from appJar-master to appJar
  - Add it to your path:
-   - make a folder in your home directory, called PYLIB, and put rwbatools inside it
+   - make a folder in your home directory, called PYLIB, and put appJar inside it
    - On mac/linux add this to your .bashrc: export PYTHONPATH=~/PYLIB:$PYTHONPATH
    - On Windows, add a new envonrment variable
  - Give it a twirl: